An elementary illustrated introduction to simplicial sets: Simplicial sets and morphisms

-$\ms S(X)$ is clearly a simplicial set: the face maps take a singular simplex to the map defined along the face of the model simplex and the degeneracy is represented by a collapsed simplex.
-It is our usual model, just redesigned within the context of the continuous map $\sigma$. \end{example}
+$\ms S(X)$ turns out to be simplicial set, and we invite the reader to think through why the relations \eqref{E: axioms} hold as a consequence of their holding for the standard ordered simplex.
+In some sense, this is our usual model, just redesigned within the context of the continuous map $\sigma$. \end{example}

-Some more example of simplicial sets are given below in Section \ref{S: realization}, where we can better study their geometric manifestations.
+Some more examples of simplicial sets are given below in Section \ref{S: realization}, where we can better study their geometric manifestations.

 \paragraph{Nondegenerate simplices.}

 \begin{definition} A simplex $x\in X_n$ is called \emph{nondegenerate} if $x$ cannot be written as $s_iy$ for any $y\in X_{n-1}$ and any $i$. \end{definition}

 Every simplex in the sense of Section \ref{S: simplicial complexes} of a simplicial complex or Delta set is a nondegenerate simplex of the corresponding simplicial set.
 If $Y$ is a topological space, an $n$-simplex of $\ms S(Y)$ is nondegenerate if it cannot be written as the composition $\Delta^n\overset{\pi}{\to} \Delta^k\overset{\sigma}{\to} Y$, where $\pi$ is a simplicial collapse with $k<n$ and $\sigma$ is a singular $k$-simplex.